Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Scalar Gram continuation beyond the analytic threshold

 \begin{proof} Proposition~\ref{prop:stieltjes} constructs a representing measure \(\nu_p\) that is absolutely continuous on the open interval \((0,1/\zeta_c^2)\), with density given by the jump formula \eqref{eq:mu-jump}.
 In the range \(1\le p\le s\), Proposition~\ref{prop:mu-positive} shows that the same function \(\mathcal G_p\) also admits a positive representing measure.
 By uniqueness of the Stieltjes transform of a finite compactly supported measure, this positive measure coincides with the \(\nu_p\) from Proposition~\ref{prop:stieltjes}.
 Hence \(\nu_p\) is positive and its density in the spectral variable \(t\) can therefore be written in the Stieltjes--Perron form displayed in \eqref{eq:perron}; see, for example, \cite[Ch.~III]{Akhiezer1965}. \end{proof}

 \begin{remark}[Nodal structure of the soft eigenvectors] The Jacobi realization suggests a further structural property of the compact remainder $\widetilde C^{(q)}_*$ introduced in Theorem~\ref{thm:rankone-decomp}.
 Let $\phi_2^{(q)},\phi_3^{(q)},\ldots$ denote the eigenvectors of $\widetilde C^{(q)}_{*,\perp}$, ordered by decreasing eigenvalue $\mu_{2,*}^{(q)}\ge\mu_{3,*}^{(q)}\ge\cdots$, and view each $\phi_k^{(q)}$ as a function on the lattice $\{p_j=q+js\}_{j\ge0}$.
 Numerically, $\phi_k^{(q)}$ exhibits exactly $k-1$ sign changes in the index~$j$ (Figure~\ref{fig:soft-structure}), a pattern stable across all values of $s$, $q$, and $\beta$ tested.
 This oscillation count is the hallmark of classical Sturm oscillation for self-adjoint Jacobi matrices \cite[Ch.~III]{Akhiezer1965}.
 For the range $1\le p\le s$, each scalar factor $\mathcal G_{p_j}$ admits such a Jacobi realization by Theorem~\ref{thm:weyl}.
-The observed nodal property of the full matrix $\widetilde C^{(q)}_*$ is therefore consistent with, though not a direct corollary of, the scalar Jacobi framework, since the Gram entries mix contributions from different Jacobi operators $J_{p_j}$.
+The observed nodal property of the full matrix $\widetilde C^{(q)}_*$ is therefore consistent with the scalar Jacobi framework.
+It is not, however, a direct corollary of that framework, since the Gram entries combine contributions from different Jacobi operators $J_{p_j}$.
 We leave a rigorous nodal theorem for $\widetilde C^{(q)}_*$ as an open problem. \end{remark}

 The results of this section provide the analytic framework for the intermediate regime \(\zeta_c<\zeta<\zeta_{\mathrm{univ}}\).
 The generating functions \(\mathcal G_p(u)\) extend to the slit plane via their hypergeometric structure, have a resonant singularity of parametric excess \(\gamma=2\) at the branch point, and admit a nonvanishing edge density; for \(1\le p\le s\), \(\mathcal G_p\) also has a Jacobi--Weyl realization.
-Thus the scalar spectral data persist beyond the loss of the weighted compact operator picture.
+Thus the scalar spectral quantities persist beyond the loss of the weighted compact operator picture.
 Geometric singularity on the domain boundary occurs only at \(\zeta=\zeta_{\mathrm{univ}}\): for \(s\ge3\) this is cusp formation, whereas for \(s=2\) the critical map degenerates to the classical Joukowski segment.
 We treat this geometric threshold next in Section~\ref{sec:univalence}.

 \FloatBarrier